 This is not your high school English outline.
 It is fun, playful, and – best of all – short!
 You can even do it multiple times with different events and see if it brings new clarity to your story.

 P.S.
-If you’d like to talk more about how to plot the events of your story in an intentional yet flexible way, please schedule a free discovery call with me!
+If you’d like to talk more about how to plot the events of your story in an intentional yet flexible way and you’re curious about how book coaching might work for you, please schedule a free introductory call with me!